About me

 PI: Xuan

 I am leading a JWST Cycle 2 GO program to acquire an extensive spectrum for Gl 229 B, the first T dwarf discovered.
 We will be observing Gl 229 B from 1-5 micron with NIRSpec (R~2700), and 5-14 micron with MIRI LRS (R~50-140).
-The MIRI spectrum has arrived, and my paper on it has been submitted!
-Stay tuned.
+The MIRI spectrum will be published in ApJL (Xuan et al. 2024d).

 JWST/NIRSpec R~3000 spectroscopy of AF Lep b, the lowest-mass directly imaged planet